extrange/ibkr-docker/README.md

 ## Known Issues

-- If either of `.username` or `.password` are missing, Docker [creates empty folders with the same name](https://github.com/docker/compose/issues/5377)
+- If either of `username.txt` or `password.txt` are missing, Docker [creates empty folders with the same name](https://github.com/docker/compose/issues/5377)

 ## Todo